-DIFFERENCE BETWEEN SSI AND SSD
+THE DIFFERENCE BETWEEN SSI AND SSD BENEFITS

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.

 You may also qualify for SSI if you have worked, but have earned a low income.
 For example, perhaps you work at a job with low wages and you rely on tips.
-Likewise, maybe you are a waitress or an airport baggage handler.
+Likewise, maybe you are a waiter or an airport baggage handler.
 These jobs may have a low wage, but because you pay taxes you still qualify for SSD benefits.

 OUR SALT LAKE CITY SSI ATTORNEYS WILL ANSWER YOUR QUESTIONS FOR FREE